Kreyu/data-table-bundle/docs/features/type-classes.md

 | Actions     | `kreyu_data_table.action.type`   |
 | Exporters   | `kreyu_data_table.exporter.type` |

+!!!
+Note
+Custom type classes are **automatically** registered as a service.
+!!!

-### Using the inheritance
+### Type inheritance

 For example, let's think of a column type that represents a phone number.
 In theory, it should extend the existing text column type, only adding a phone number oriented formatting.
-In practice, the type's class **should not** extend the text type class:
+In practice, the type's class **should not** extend the text type class directly:

 !!!danger
 This is <span style="color:#e5413e;">invalid</span> - do **NOT** use PHP class inheritance!